silas-pohl/post-quantum-blockchain/README.md

 ### Running the Measurements

-### Implement Own Scenarios
+### Example Usage of the Blockchain
-To implement own scenarios to eperiment with the blockchain, the cryptography provider and the blockchain code can easily imported into other python files.
+To use the blockchain and implement own scenarios, the cryptography provider and the blockchain code can easily imported into other python files.
 ```
 import cryptography
 from blockchain import Transaction, Blockchain